 The truck is powered by a Chrysler 230 cubic inch flathead six-cylinder engine, putting out a blistering 92 horsepower, or something like that.

-Mated to the engine is a 4-speed non-synchromesh transmission (colloquially known as a crash box).
+Mated to the engine is a 4-speed non-synchromesh transmission (colloquially known as a crash box), so either double-clutching or "floating the gears" is fairly mandatory during shifting.
 Behind that is a two-speed transfer case to power the front differential.
 It's supposed to be a single speed case but someone swapped in a (better) two-speed unit.
 The differentials have 9-5/8" ring gears, so are quite beefy (differential strength or torque capacity is usually equated to the ring gear size).
 Chrysler's in-house corporate bread and butter performance axle in the 50s-70s had an 8-3/4" ring gear, and the top dog then was the 9-3/4" Dana Corporation differential/axle (used in all hemi and some 440 cars, and 3/4 and 1 ton pickups).
 The differentials in these WC's are pretty heavy duty, which makes sense for military use.
 The ratio of the differentials is 5.83:1, so I won't be getting any speeding tickets in this truck.
 I think top speed is technically 52 mph, so 45 should be a nice cruising speed.

 There's a herculean Braden MU2 winch on the front of the truck, powered by a forward/reverse PTO driven off the transmission.
-This winch was standard equipment on the WC-52 (that had a longer frame than the 51) but a frame extension kit at the time allowed the winch to be mounted on a WC-51, which is what I have.
-To put a winch onto a WC-51, in addition to the frame extensions, you also had to install a PTO and associated control handle onto the transmission, and run a driveshaft from the PTO to the winch.
+To put a winch onto my WC-51, in addition to the frame extensions, someone also had to install a PTO and associated control handle onto the transmission, and run a driveshaft from the PTO to the winch.
 It wasn't a trivial matter.

-Many people think the WC in the model stands for Weapons Carrier but it doesn't.
+Many people think the WC in the model stands for Weapon Carrier but it doesn't.
 The W indicates the year 1941, when Dodge introduced the WC model.
 The prior model was VC, the V indicating 1940.
-The C is a nominal 1/2-ton rating, which the first WCs were in 1940 and 1941.
-The military wanted a heavier duty truck though, so Dodge came out with a 3/4-ton WC in 1942 (WC-51 came without a winch, WC-52 had longer frame rails to mount a winch).
+The C is a nominal 1/2-ton rating, which the first WCs were in 1941.
+The military wanted a heavier duty truck though, so Dodge came out with a 3/4-ton WC in 1942.
 Yes, Dodge should have used a different letter than W for the 1942 model year, and a different letter than C for the 3/4-ton truck, but they decided to just stick with WC for the entirety of WC production.

 This 3/4 ton truck was meant to carry up to eight passengers in the back (reference previous photo), or weapons, or some mix of each.
 The cab on this WC is quite narrow and has room for only two bucket seats.
 It's quite cramped in the cab for me, being 6'2", but I think I'll manage.